 Looking for experience and employment?
 The Student Career Experience Program (SCEP) is a paid student program that offers valuable work experience directly related to your field of study.
 It provides formal periods of work and study while you are attending school.
 After successfully completing the program and your education, you may be eligible for permanent employment.
 For more information, visit the Student Employment Programs page.

 The Federal Work-Study (FWS) Program funds part-time employment for undergraduate and graduate students with financial need.
 FWS helps students earn money to help pay post-secondary education costs.
 The program encourages community service work and work related to the student's course of study.
 The total award depends on when the student applies, the level of need, and the funding level of the school.
+The FWS program funds part-time employment for both undergraduate and graduate students with financial need, to earn money to help pay for education expenses.
+To qualify for this program, you must be a student pursuing a post-secondary education degree or certificate.
+FWS encourages community service work and work related to the student’s course of study.
+The total award depends on when the student applies, the level of need, and the funding level of the school.

 Want to travel, learn, and experience new cultures?
 The Fulbright U.S. Student Program offers fellowships for graduating college seniors and graduate students.
 Fulbright allows you to study, conduct research, and/or teach English abroad.
 During the fellowship you will work, live, and learn from the people of your host country.
 Facilitating a cultural experience through direct interaction within the classroom, field, and home.
 This program is managed by the U.S. Department of State.
 For more information, please visit the Fulbright U.S. Student Program website.